zhedlund/minishell/README.md

-# minishell wip
+# minishell
-wip repo. building a shell. project not completed.
+School project 42 Berlin.
+Shell program.
+Project finished and passed, but needs some cleaning up.